carpentries/carpentries.org/content/posts/2025/01/teaching-llms-report.md

 Those who did make use of LLM assistants described a number of different tasks where they regularly found them helpful, including:

-* Translating, whether of prose between different human languages (e.g. English -> Spanish), or of existing code into a different programming language
+* Translating, whether of prose between different human languages (e.g. English -> Spanish), or of existing code into a different programming language.
-* Generating "boilerplate" code
+* Generating "boilerplate" code.
-* Rewriting/improving existing scripts to make them more efficient
+* Rewriting/improving existing scripts to make them more efficient.
-* Finding better terms to use as a query in a search engine
+* Finding better terms to use as a query in a search engine.
-* Explaining unfamiliar functions and syntax
+* Explaining unfamiliar functions and syntax.
-* Writing documentation strings ("docstrings") for functions/comparing the current docstring with a function's actual functionality
+* Writing documentation strings ("docstrings") for functions/comparing the current docstring with a function's actual functionality.
-* Describing what a given regular expression will match
+* Describing what a given regular expression will match.

 Several of these examples could be relevant skills for learners at Carpentries workshops, as they take their first steps working with software and data.